Define Plagiarism : a definition of what plagiarism is

 Each intellectual property is made up three parts: words, sentence structure, and ideas.

-Direct quote and Paraphrase
+Direct quote and paraphrase

 Direct quote is coping the source’s words in exactly the order they appear.